 - 5 Level Battery Indicator

 The first and foremost to say about the Razor E Prime is not to be disappointed that it has lower performance than the E Prime III.
-However, this is an electric scooter that is primarily intended for teenagers ages 14 and over, which was officially marked by the Razor company.
-But, let me first say a few words about the design.
+Nevertheless, it is crucial to note that this particular electric scooter is primarily targeted towards teenagers aged 14 and above, as officially indicated by the Razor company.
+However, before delving further into the subject matter, allow me to provide a brief overview of the design aspect.

 The frame is made of an aluminum alloy with a large 8″ front pneumatic wheel that immediately catches the eye.
 The 8″ front pneumatic wheel distinguishes the E Prime (air-filled) from the flat-free variant of the E Prime Electric Scooter.
 Everything else is more or less the same, including the battery, engine, dimensions, except maximum weight capacity.
 The E Prime with airless tires can carry up to 176 lbs of weight, and the E Prime with pneumatic tires up to 200 lbs.